 ►When do I pay my fees?
 The DUE DATE to pay fees is posted on the website under the When to Pay? section.
 Generally, the due date for Fall fees occurs in August and the due date for Spring fees occurs in December.

 ►What are my Payment Options?
-E-Check (Electronic Check) allows you to pay your fees by withdrawing funds directly from your checking account.
+E-Check (Electronic Check) allows you to pay your fees by withdrawing funds directly from your checking or savings account.
 There is no fee when paying by E-Check.

-Cal Maritime accepts VISA, MasterCard, American Express and Discover payments online.
-CashNet SmartPay charges a 2.9% service fee on all credit/debit card payment transactions.
+Credit and Debit payments are accepted online through VISA, MasterCard, American Express and Discover.
+CashNet SmartPay charges a 2.75% service fee on all credit/debit card payment transactions.

 Personal check, cashier's check or money order payments can be mailed to Cal Maritime Cashier's Office, 200 Maritime Academy Drive, Vallejo, CA 94590.